 Why is self-care important?

 Let’s be for real – It doesn’t matter if you’re managing a chronic disease or not – we all need to up our self-care game for healthy minds and bodies.
 And it doesn’t mean signing up for that month-long yoga retreat.
 (Although, doesn’t that sound Ahh-mazing?!)
-Like anything else, it’s the small steps that actually lead to significant results over time.
+Like anything else, it’s the small steps that actually lead to big results over time.
 So adding a little lovin to our self-care Saturday routine after a long week can give us the best benefits over time and help us to embrace a slow living lifestyle.

 Still not sure where to start?
 Here are a few of my favorite self-care Saturday Ideas for healthy minds and bodies plus some motivation to get started right now!